 City Officials gathered yesterday for the official groundbreaking ceremony at 1360 43rd Avenue in San Francisco’s Sunset District.
 The project, two decades since first proposed, will reshape a 1.37-acre parcel with 135 new homes.
 MidPen Housing is the project developer working for SFUSD and the Mayor’s Office of Housing and Community Development.

 Sales have officially started for 88 at The Park, the residential development at 88 Arkansas Street in San Francisco’s Potrero Hill neighborhood.
 The project offers 127 residences with some affordable housing across from Jackson Park.
 First City Development is responsible for the project, with interiors by Solomon Cordwell Buenz.

 Sales have launched for the newest residential addition to San Francisco’s Duboce Triangle neighborhood, 2238 Market Street.
 The recently-finished building offers 42 condominiums and two townhomes with prices ranging from $800,000 to $4 million.
 Prado Group and Vanke USA jointly developed the project.

 A new update has been released for the eight-story residential development planned at 2600 Telegraph Avenue in Northgate-Waverly, Oakland.
 Real estate company Grosvenor has acquired the development.
 Furthering its investment in the East Bay, Grosvenor will add 225 rental residences, including affordable housing near public transit.
 The proposal will replace surface parking and a low-rise commercial structure with 225 residential units and ground-floor retail.
 BAR Architects is responsible for the design.

-New illustrations have been revealed for the seven-story residential proposal at 925 Bryant Street in SoMa, San Francisco.
-The group-housing development would produce 218 dwelling units above retail space.
-Carmel Partners is responsible for the development.
+New renderings have been revealed for 925 Bryant Street in SoMa, San Francisco.
+The project will replace an existing non-descript warehouse with over two hundred group housing units, bicycle parking, and ground-level retail.
+Carmel Partners is responsible for the application.